Jamie Herrell: Media and environmental activism

-The day after Herrell won Miss Earth 2014, she guested in the celebrity talk show in the Philippines, The Buzz and talked about her victory.

 On December 16, 2014, Harrell joined members of the EcoWaste Coalition at a school in Paco, Manila to campaign against the use of firecrackers to avoid injuries and pollution during the New Year revelries.

-Herrell flew to her hometown, Cebu, to celebrate her victory in here hometown and had various courtesy calls, press interviews, and environmental activities.
-During Christmas Eve, Herrell visited to Cebu Provincial Detention and Rehabilitation Center which serves as the home of the world-famous Cebu dancing inmates of whom she is a fan.

-Herrell led a thousand dancers and artists in performing the finale of the grand parade during Sinulog Festival in January together with seven other beauty queens.
+Herrell led a thousand dancers and artists at the finale of the grand parade during Sinulog Festival in January 2015 together with seven other beauty queens.
 The festival is an opportunity to express gratitude to the Holy Child.
-In the same month, Herrell became the cover story in a local magazine.
+In the same month, Herrell was the cover story in a local magazine.
 In the interviews, she shared that she and her Miss Philippines court are part of an ongoing environmental campaign called "Think Twice" in which they do school tours and seminars and instruct and inspire people on how they can think twice in finding alternatives to help the environment by conserving energy and minimizing carbon footprint.